 A legacy of spirit, tradition and pride

 Each of the milestones throughout the year is marked with its own special festivities.
-From the hectic bustle of Move-in Day and your first introduction to your fellow classmates during Mustang Corral, to the excitement of Boulevarding on game day, the joy of Celebration of Lights to the hopefulness of Commencement, the Hilltop's legacy of spirit, tradition and pride shines as bright as the Texas sun in the Dallas sky.
+From the hectic bustle of Move In Day to the excitement of game day to the joy of Celebration of Lights to the hopefulness of Commencement, the Hilltop's legacy of spirit, tradition and pride shines as bright as the sun in the Dallas sky.

-From your first Family Weekend to your fiftieth Homecoming game, you're always a part of the Mustang family.
+From your first Family Weekend to your fiftieth Homecoming game, you'll never stop being a Mustang.